cottonpup/obsidian-vault/Articles/How to Learn Stuff Quickly.md

 ## Building a daily habit
 일요일에 몰아서 7시간 공부하는 것보다 vs 일주일에 7시간을 공부하는 것이 더 효과적
 ## Learning in public
+1. Have you ever tried to explain something to someone, only to realize that you don't quite understand it as thoroughly as you thought you did?
+Writing a blog post has the same effect.
+It's the best way to uncover flaws/holes in your mental model, so you can fix them.
+2. The worst feeling in the world is hitting a bug that you _know_ you've solved before, but you can't remember how you solved it.
+If you had written a blog post about it, you could reference it!
+3. By sharing what you learn, you become an active participant in the dev community.
+You can make friends and connections.
+This can be fun and fulfilling, not to mention beneficial when it comes to finding a new job or starting a new enterprise!

 # References
 1. https://www.joshwcomeau.com/blog/how-to-learn-stuff-quickly/